-Donor Value Year/s of Tenure Conditions General (continued) The Rhodes Scholarship Approximately £4000 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens, between the ages 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
+Donor Value Year/s of Tenure Conditions General (continued) Frank Knox Memorial Fellowships at Harvard University Stipend of \$5600 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university The Rhodes Scholarship Approximately £3000 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens aged between 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
 Applications close in early September each year.
-Rothmans Fellowships Award† \$14000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
+Rothmans Fellowships Award \$16500 pa 1 year, renewable up to 3 years The field of study is unrestricted.
 Applicants must have at least 3 years graduate experience in research.
-Applications close July.
+Applications close in July.